ajgray2017/AdamGrayResume/README.md

 # CustomIRC (In Progress)
 [C++]
 > To improve my skills with C/C++, I developed a multithreaded client/server messaging service.
-X number of clients can connect to the server, and each clients message gets sent to the server, and broadcasted out to each of the other clients.
+X number of clients can connect to the server, each clients message that is sent to the server gets broadcasted out to each of the other clients.